patjonstevenson/react-bubbles/README.md

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-Create - Post
+Create - POST
-Read - Get
+Read - GET
-Update - Put
+Update - PUT
-Delete - Delete
+Delete - DELETE

 ## Project Set Up